jabyess/jabyess.github.io/content/index.md

 ---
-layout: bloglayout
+layout: index
 title: skelios blog index
-tags: index
+tags: index home
 ---

-blog index
+welcome to skelios' blog. it's a website that is probably going to be permanently under construction.

+you can start with my first post: [why blog](./why-blog)